jahinzmann/GifBall-Z/design docs/README.md

     Endpoints for CRUD functions (on the backend in express) -Look up how to write Express CRUD endpoints for

--Stretch goals
-    -data flow and updates involved with multiple simultaneous battles could get complicated.
-        -Maybe make this a stretch goal

 Cruz' feedback: